Primitheus/gemnet-js/README.md

 What is the goal of this? </br>
 To be honest, it's mostly for education.
 Reverse Engineering is a hobby of mine and Rumble Fighter was once a very huge interest, so, why not combine the two and mess with it.
 The end game would be to create a Packet Editor or even a Private Server for newer and older versions of the game purely for education and a bit of fun without any intention of monetization.

+<strong>Gemnet.exe</strong> </br>
+This is a VERY early build of a theoretical Private Server.
+To use you have to reroute the Rumble Fighter IP back to your localhost (127.0.0.1), if you can't do this you're probably not going to benefit or understand this repo.
+It will crash upon trying to go to
+Lobby, My Info, Training, etc as I have yet to implement them and currently too lazy.
+But it will fully launch the game.
+Source code of Gemnet.exe has been partically lost, the barebones of the source code still exists, but I won't share that until it is more practical and cleaner.